IronicPickle/community-server-master/README.md

 **Environment Variables (.env)**
 ```
 PORT:string - The port the node server will run on.
 (8080)
-MUSIC_SYNC_PASS:string - The password used between the Sinsubot Web Server and the MusicSync backend.
-(This password must match the password configured on Sinusbot's end.)
-MUSIC_SYNC_BOT_ADDRESS:string - The address of the Sinusbot Web Server.
-MUSIC_SYNC_BOT_USERNAME:string - The username of the Sinusbot account used for operation.
-MUSIC_SYNC_BOT_PASSWORD:string - The password of the Sinusbot account used for operation.
-MUSIC_SYNC_BOT_BOTID:string - The Sinusbot Bot ID.

 ADMIN_PASS:string - The password used for admin access on the website.
 ```